Style

 Credit: Neha Paroha

-We’re going to let you in on a little secret: You don’t need to buy a new piece of furniture to create the illusion of a sectional.
+Here’s a little secret: You don’t need to buy a new piece of furniture to create the illusion of a sectional.
 We love how Neha Paroha placed two matching sofas together — and completed the look with a small accent table.
-Of course, this idea has more to offer than good looks; it’s practical, too.
+Of course, this awkward corner idea has more to offer than good looks; it’s practical, too.

 Think you don’t have enough room for a gym?
-Pamela Kaupinen’s 385-square-foot home will prove otherwise.
-The former Small/Cool winner added a Peloton to the corner of her bedroom.
+This 385-square-foot home in Chelsea will prove otherwise — the former Small/Cool winner added a Peloton to the corner of her bedroom.
 Though she was nervous the bulky equipment would cramp her style, she swapped out the window treatment for lightweight curtains, brightening up the space in the process.

 As this Argentinian home proves, you can never have enough storage space.
 It would’ve been so easy to place a bistro set or spare plant in the corner of the kitchen.
 Instead, owners Lígia Baleeiro and Ramiro Pena doubled down on storage — and even made a little meal prepping station.
 Living in a temporary space?
 You can always recreate the look with a portable kitchen island.